Kafka Deep Dive

 1. Message has a key → hash(key) % num_partitions → deterministic partition

-3. Custom partitioner → application logic determines partition
+3. Custom partitioner → application logic decides

 How Many Partitions?